tosh-coding/AsyncFiberWorks/Readme.md

 ## Procedures ##
 These are mechanisms for sequential processing.
 Call all tasks in the order in which they were registered.
 Wait for the calls to complete one by one before proceeding.
 Different fibers can be specified for each action.
 Can be performed repeatedly.

- * _[FiberAndTaskPairList](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndTaskPairList.cs)_ - List of destination fiber and task pairs.
+ * _[FiberAndTaskPairList](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndTaskPairList.cs)_ - List of fiber and task pairs.
+Tasks using different fibers can be processed sequentially.
+Can be used repeatedly.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberAndTaskPairListTests.cs).
- * _[FiberAndHandlerPairList{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndHandlerPairList.cs)_ - List of destination fiber and handler pairs.
+ * _[FiberAndHandlerPairList{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndHandlerPairList.cs)_ - List of fiber and handler pairs.
 Can be used for event handling.
+Can be used repeatedly.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberAndTaskPairListTests.cs#L93).
+ * _[ISequentialTaskWaiter](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ISequentialTaskWaiter.cs)_ - This allows you to await the execution timing of FiberAndTaskPairList.
+It can be created by `FiberAndTaskPairList.CreateWaiter()`.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/SequentialTaskWaiterTests.cs#L11).
+ * _[ISequentialHandlerWaiter{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ISequentialHandlerWaiter.cs)_ - This allows you to wait for the execution timing of FiberAndHandlerPairList.
+It can be created by `FiberAndHandlerPairList<TMessage>.CreateWaiter()`.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/SequentialTaskWaiterTests.cs#L186).

+### Game Loop ###

+Repeated calls to `FiberAndTaskPairList.PublishSequentialAsync` allow you to implement a tick-based game loop, but you must provide your own high-precision sleep function or timer.

+By calling multiple `FiberAndTaskPairList.PublishSequentialAsync` in sequence within a single tick, you can specify timing within one tick.

+Similarly, by calling `ConcurrentQueueActionQueue.ExecuteNextBatch` within one tick, you can perform one-time processing at a specified timing.

 ## Channels ##
 This is a mechanism for parallel processing.
 A channel is a messaging mechanism that abstracts the communication destination.
 Fibers act as actors.
 Arrival messages are processed in parallel for each fiber.